iqra-rafique-swed/python-automation-tools/README.md

 - Choose the target format (default: PNG).
 - Run the script to convert all images.

+**How to use:**
+- Set the input and output folder paths.
+- Choose the target format (default: PNG).
+- Run the script to convert all images.

 More automation scripts will be added soon.